UniMath/agda-unimath/src/foundation-core/commuting-squares-of-identifications.lagda.md

 #### Left splicing coherences of commuting squares of identifications

-For inverse pair of identifications `p : y ＝ u` and `q : u ＝ y` equipped with `α : inv p ＝ q` we obtain an equivalence
+For any inverse pair of identifications `p : y ＝ u` and `q : u ＝ y` equipped with `α : inv p ＝ q` we obtain an equivalence

 ```text
            top                                    top